heedong0612/Playdate/README.md

 ## 3/13/2021

-**Added** Incorporated Azure SQL DB to save and query previous messages.
-Message page now can display old chats between the users.
+**Added** Incorporated Azure SQL DB to save and query previous messages. <br />Message page now can display old chats between the users.
 Inbox page now contains all the chat rooms that has been open.

 **Added** Logo and Fonts updated.

 ## 3/11/2021

-**Added** Inbox and Message pages.
+**Added** Blank Inbox and Message pages.
 To be completed.

 ## 3/10/2021